General

 How do I write a project description?

 The project description should be a description of the type of activity in the application and how it aligns with the program outcomes of the Creative Projects Fund.
-Please use the following description template: Who will do what, with whom?
-What are the outcomes?
+We recommend using the Application Drafting Tools, available for download under ‘Guidelines and Tools’.

-When you are forming your response, consider how your project aligns with the program outcomes and assessment criteria.
+When you are forming your response, consider how your activity aligns with the assessment criteria.

 What supporting material do I provide with my application?